 Walter founded ACE Products, which "saved" S-scale when American Flyer went out of business.
 They produced wheels, trucks, and couplers.
 Walter was a lawyer.

-In 1962, at the tender age of 14, Don started the S Gaugian magazine, which is still going strong today.
-It is a miracle for any magazine to last this long, and especially in S-scale it is amazing.
+In 1962, at the tender age of 14, Don started the S Gaugian magazine, which was shut down in 2019 upon Don's retirement.
+It is a miracle for any magazine to last this long, much less of one covering such a niche topic.

 Lee, together with Ed Loizeaux, provided the strong support for S-scale modeling on the west coast of the U.S. Lee was always very active in the NASG's leadership.

 Dick was at the meeting where Claud Wade came up with the idea of what would become the NASG.
-Dick is a fantastic modeler and a prolific author.
-He has been very active in the NASG, and the S-scale SIG of the NMRA.
+Dick is the last surviving member of that initial group, and he is a fantastic modeler, a prolific author, and very active in the NASG and the NMRA's S-scale SIG.

 Former NASG president.
 Currently involved with the S-scale SIG within the NMRA.
 Has a beautiful NYC-based layout.